This post contains affiliate links.

 Here’s What You’ll Need

-- Roma Tomatoes: These tomatoes have a sweet flavor and a thick flesh that makes them ideal for roasting.
+- Roma Tomatoes: These tomatoes have a sweet flavor and thick flesh, making them ideal for roasting.
+Feel free to toss in any other tomatoes you might have in the fridge that are on their last day.

 - Milk: Adds a creamy texture to the soup and balances the acidity of the tomatoes.
 Feel free to use a dairy-free milk here to make this soup vegan (coconut milk is delicious in this recipe!)

-- Salt: Enhances the flavor of the soup and balances the sweetness of the roasted vegetables.
+- Salt and Pepper: Enhances the soup’s flavor and balances the roasted vegetables’ sweetness.

 How To Make pepper and tomato soup

-Preheat oven to 425℉ (218℃).
+Preheat the oven to 425℉ (218℃).
 Line 2 rimmed baking sheets with foil.
-The baking sheets are lined with foil to make clean-up a breeze.
-The foil also helps to prevent the vegetables from sticking to the sheet and allows for even cooking.
-It’s important to use rimmed baking sheets because they will catch any juices or oil that might spill over, preventing a mess in the oven.
+The foil makes clean-up a breeze, helps prevent the vegetables from sticking to the sheet, and allows for even cooking.

 Step 2: Prep The Tomato Tray

-By setting the tomatoes cut-side up and placing the onion and garlic on the tray, we ensure that they will roast evenly and caramelize slightly.
-Drizzling everything with oil before covering with foil allows the vegetables to steam and roast at the same time, resulting in tender and flavorful veggies.
+By setting the tomatoes cut-side up and placing the onion and garlic on the tray, we ensure they will roast evenly and caramelize slightly.
+Drizzling everything with oil before covering it with foil allows the vegetables to steam and roast simultaneously, resulting in tender and flavorful veggies.

 Step 3: Prep The Pepper Tray

 Roast the bell peppers until they are blackened.
-This process adds a deep, smoky flavor to the soup, and softens the peppers to create a silky texture when blended.
-It’s important to flip the peppers halfway through cooking to ensure even roasting.
+This process adds a deep, smoky flavor to the soup and softens the peppers to create a silky texture when blended.
+Flipping the peppers halfway through cooking is important to ensure even roasting.

 Step 4: Roast

-Place the tomato tray on a lower rack, and the pepper tray on an upper rack.
+Place the tomato tray on a lower rack and the pepper tray on an upper rack.
 Cook for 30 minutes.
 Remove the foil from the tomato tray.
-Flip the bell peppers to evenly cook them.
+Flip the bell peppers to cook them evenly.
 Return everything to the oven for another 10 to 20 minutes.
-Tomatoes should be soft, bell peppers should be blackened.
+Tomatoes should be soft; bell peppers should be blackened.

 Step 5: Blend

-It is important to add the ingredients to the blender carefully and not put the lid on tightly to avoid any accidents due to heat build-up.
-The blending process should be done in batches if the blender is not large enough to hold everything at once.
+It is important to carefully add the ingredients to the blender and not put the lid on tightly to avoid accidents due to heat build-up.
 Blending the soup results in a creamy texture and combines all the flavors of the roasted vegetables, making it a comforting and flavorful meal!

 Step 6: Serve!